nickwells/progtools/mkProgDir/_mkProgDir.NOTES.md

 ## mkProgDir \- Template files \- checks
-To generate checks of the contents of a file, add another entry to the template directory with the same name as the file whose contents are to be checked but with an additional suffix of &apos;\.mkProgDirCheck&apos; added\.
+To generate checks of the contents of a file, add another entry to the template directory with the same name as the file whose contents are to be checked but with an additional suffix of &apos;\-\-mkProgDir\-Check&apos; added\.
 The remainder of the name is then checked for an optional ID number used to generate distinct names so that multiple checks of the same type can be generated\.
 Lastly the remaining name, after the check suffix and any ID has been removed is checked for a final suffix showing what type of check should be performed\.
 The following check\-type suffixes are allowed:

 \- \.begins : the contents of the target file begins with the contents of this